 Here are 20 investment strategies for beginners

 1. Start now; there has never been a better time to start.
 Don’t think of getting a better paying job first, you can save from whatever you are earning.
 If you are used to procrastinating that day never comes.
 Start now, with the little paycheck that you have.
 The sooner you start, the better your investment will be when it matures

 2. Get expert advice; they can take you through all the investment options that are available for you.
 You will be able to learn which ones are the best for determining how to reach your goals and so forth.
 Having made a choice, you will then be made to understand how and where your money is being invested.
 One free way to get an investment planner is through Personal Capital.
 Open an account with them and link your investment accounts.
-If your total investment is above $100,000 you’ll receive free co a consultation and portfolio checkup by their certified financial planners.
-I get free consultations every year along with the free personal capital account.
+If your total investment is above $100,000 you’ll receive regular free consultation and portfolio checkup by their certified financial planners.
+I get free consultations every year along with my personal capital account.
 Here’s my complete review of the tool.

 3. Start simple; having been told of the options you have, it is a good idea to start with the simplest ones as you learn rest of it in due course.
 You can make mistakes at the beginning, so start with a small investment, a $100 maybe.
 Buy a stock or an ETF.
 Just start and cross the hardest barrier.